The ultimate Scotland Guide

 Drumnadrochit – 2 nights

-Most people who come to Scotland, do it because of Loch Ness.
-It is basically famous for Loch Ness and whisky.
-So whenever you dream about visiting Loch Ness, you can stay in the charming village of Drumnadrochit.
-With around 1.000 inhabitants, it is not that big, but very popular by tourists.
-There are only 3 hotels, 2 inns and a hostel, so it is very quickly fully booked.
+Most people who visit Scotland do so because of Loch Ness.
+It is famous for Loch Ness and whisky.
+So, whenever you dream of visiting Loch Ness, you can stay in the charming village of Drumnadrochit.
+With around 1,000 inhabitants, it is not very large but is very popular with tourists.
+There are only three hotels, two inns, and a hostel, so it can get fully booked quickly.

 Loch Ness

-Who hasn’t heard already of Loch Ness with its famous monster inside.
-There are lot of myths and legends about Nessie, the Monster of Loch Ness.
-There are even some pictures, showing something like an animal inside the lake.
-Until now, all of the pictures were proven as being fakes and therefore scientists are clearly convinced that Nessie doesn’t exist.
-But still, some people believe in the saga of Nessie and I’m pretty sure that everybody, visiting Loch Ness, looks out for Nessie and perhaps hope in secret to discover something to show that it really lives there.
+Who hasn’t heard of Loch Ness and its famous monster?
+There are many myths and legends about Nessie, the Monster of Loch Ness.
+Some even claim to have pictures showing something like an animal in the lake.
+However, all of these pictures have been proven to be fakes, and scientists are clearly convinced that Nessie doesn’t exist.
+Still, some people continue to believe in the legend of Nessie, and I’m sure that everyone visiting Loch Ness keeps an eye out, perhaps secretly hoping to discover something that proves it really lives there.

 Read next: Loch Ness – a mysterious place in the Scottish Highlands